-Parrots tend to sleep between sunset and dawn, resting for 12 hours each day.
-As a result, they don’t commonly fly at night unless they’re in danger and need to flee.
+Parrots tend to sleep between sunset and dawn, resting for 12 hours per day.
+As a result, they don’t commonly fly at night unless they’re in danger and need to flee quickly.

 Otherwise, parrots will use darkness to sleep and recoup their energy, puffing up their feathers to trap in the heat to stay warm.

 Wild parrots perch in tree cavities at night to keep themselves safe.

 Wild parrots live in large flocks.
 Together, they:

 - Raise their young